Loading...

 findViewsInArea(x: number,y: number,width: number,height: number,options?: FindViewsInAreaOptions,): CellView[]findViewsInArea(rect: Rectangle.RectangleLike,options?: FindViewsInAreaOptions,): CellView[]

 Return views of nodes/edges whose bounding boxes intersect with the specified rectangle.
-When options.strict
+When options.strict is true, the bounding box of the node/edge must completely contain the specified rectangle.

 findViews(ref: Point.PointLike | Rectangle.RectangleLike): CellView[]